-- regulatory developments affecting us or our industry, brand partners, suppliers or third-party sellers; - announcements of studies and reports relating to the quality of our product and service offerings or those of our competitors; - changes in the economic performance or market valuations of other e-commerce companies; - · actual or anticipated fluctuations in our quarterly results of operations and changes or revisions of our expected results; - changes in financial estimates by securities research analysts; - conditions in the online retail market; - announcements by us or our competitors of new product and service offerings, acquisitions, strategic relationships, joint ventures, capital raisings or capital commitments; - additions to or departures of our senior management; - fluctuations of exchange rates among the RMB, the Hong Kong dollar and the U.S. dollar;

-- natural disasters or health epidemic such as COVID-19; - political or market instability or disruptions, pandemics or epidemics and other disruptions to China's economy or the global economy, and actual or perceived social unrest in the United States, Hong Kong or other jurisdictions; - release or expiry of lock-up or other transfer restrictions on our outstanding shares or ADSs; - any future issuances of securities, including sales or perceived potential sales of additional ordinary shares or ADSs, or by conversion of the 2024 Notes in certain circumstances; and - proceedings instituted by the SEC against five PRC-based accounting firms, including our independent registered public accounting firm.
+- regulatory developments affecting us or our industry, brand partners, suppliers or third-party sellers; - announcements of studies and reports relating to the quality of our product and service offerings or those of our competitors; - changes in the economic performance or market valuations of other e-commerce companies; - actual or anticipated fluctuations in our quarterly results of operations and changes or revisions of our expected results; - changes in financial estimates by securities research analysts; - conditions in the online retail market; - announcements by us or our competitors of new product and service offerings, acquisitions, strategic relationships, joint ventures, capital raisings or capital commitments; - additions to or departures of our senior management; - fluctuations of exchange rates among the RMB, the Hong Kong dollar and the U.S. dollar; - natural disasters or health epidemic such as COVID-19; - political or market instability or disruptions, pandemics or epidemics and other disruptions to China's economy or the global economy, and actual or perceived social unrest in the United States, Hong Kong or other jurisdictions; - release or expiry of lock-up or other transfer restrictions on our outstanding shares or ADSs; - litigation, government investigation or other legal or regulatory proceeding; - our share repurchase programs; - any future issuances of securities, including sales or perceived potential sales of additional ordinary shares or ADSs, or by conversion of the 2024 Notes in certain circumstances; and proceedings instituted by the SEC against five PRC-based accounting firms, including our independent registered public accounting firm.